JoseAntFer/SimpleDelaunay/README.md

 ```
 `SimpleDelaunay::compute<N>` can also be called with custom indices for the points and for arbitrary (non `std::vector`) containers as long as the input data is contiguous in memory (see examples).

+## About Performance
+**SimpleDelaunay** has been conceived to generate a high number of very small triangulations (<100 points each) instead of a single very large one.
+Therefore, it lacks of the characteristic accelerators that quickhull implementations typically have, such as face neighboring tracking.
+Consider this if your use case involves large point clouds and performance is a priority.

+## Commpilation
+**SimpleDelaunay** only depends on the STL library.
+C++14 compilation required.

 ## License
 **SimpleDelaunay** is an open source project under the MIT license.